AfricaTourVisa logo AfricaTourVisa

 When to visit Luanda

-Quiçama National Park has a tropical climate with warm weather year-round.
-The dry season (May–Aug) is popular for safaris.
-In the rainy season (Oct–May), roads can become impassable and the lush vegetation makes wildlife harder to spot.
+Tip: The dry season (May–August) is popular for game viewing.
+During the rainy season (October–May), roads may become difficult and dense vegetation makes wildlife harder to see.

 Cameia National Park